 Hibakusha Stories is the signature program of

 Through Youth Arts New York, hibakusha from the Peace Boat visited two New York City high schools.
 Dr. Elisabeth Iler, co-director of the City University of New York’s Gateway Institute for Pre-College Education said, “It was one of the most moving and impressive activities I have seen in our Gateway schools, ever… The students were rapt in their attention to the visitors’ stories and asked superb, probing and thoughtful questions.
 The visitors were visibly moved by the experience as well.
 I will never forget it.
 I think it really did change lives, which is what education should be about!”

 In May of 2009, we were approached by Mayors for Peace to again sponsor hibakusha in NYC schools.
 Mayors for Peace is an NGO initiated by the Mayors of Hiroshima and Nagasaki to promote the solidarity of cities to work for the total abolition of nuclear weapons in a way that transcends national borders.
-Current membership stands at 5,736+ cities in 157 regions and countries.
+Current membership stands at 7,295 cities in 162 regions and countries.

 Inspired by the successful programming with Peace Boat and Mayors for Peace, Robert Croonquist and Kathleen Sullivan decided to take the initiative on themselves and created Hibakusha Stories.
 For the past decade, we have brought atomic bomb survivors, living witnesses to the dawn of the nuclear age, into the classrooms and lives of New York City youth.